Kim-J-Smith/Simple-Button/README.md

 #### Step 1

-1. Add head file in **Head-File** at the beginning of the file.
+1. Add head file in **Head-File** at the beginning of the file `simple_button_config.h`.
 The added header files depend on the specific chip.
 The following takes the HAL library of STM32F103C8T6 as an example:
 ```c
 /** @b ================================================================ **/
 /** @b Head-File */